 So a day after I land from England I had to speak at the one-of-a-kind Q Conference, which was being held in Chicago this year (I took the picture above from my phone as I was about to go on stage).
 I was very humbled that Q’s founder, Gabe Lyons, asked me to share some thoughts in front of 600 of the most proufound influencers in our faith.
 I only had 3 minutes to speak, so I made the most of this short time by giving a very important message that I felt this particular audience needed to hear.
-Due to copyright issues I can’t post the video, but here is the text from my talk…
+As far as I am aware, my talk is the only one in Q’s history to not be posted on their website for viewing.
+You will find out why when you read this.
+Here is the text from my talk…

-I opened by starring at the audience, silent, for a full 45 seconds to set the somber tone in which I was about to humbly procede in a slow, soft spoken voice.
+I opened by staring at the audience, silent, for a full 45 seconds to set the somber tone in which I was about to humbly proceed in a slow, soft spoken voice.
 Then I said the following:

 I stand silent to give dignity to a moment many Christians take for granted.